bagi0/CrawlerAudit2024/readme.md

 - [Usage Guide](#usage-guide)

 ## Project Overview
-CrawlerAudit is a comprehensive Dockerized PHP application designed to test and evaluate the capabilities of web crawling tools and vulnerability scanners.
-This application simulates a multi-tier web environment embedded with various interactive elements to challenge and assess the robustness and thoroughness of scanning tools in identifying potential vulnerabilities and efficiently mapping web structures.
+CrawlerAudit is a simple Dockerized PHP application designed to test and evaluate the capabilities of web crawling tools and vulnerability scanners.
+This application simulates a multi-tier web environment embedded with various interactive elements to challenge and assess the robustness and thoroughness of scanning tools in efficiently mapping web structures.
+There are 5000 pages that can be crawled.

 ## Features
 - **Complex Web Page Structure**: Implements a layered structure of web pages with varying complexity to mimic realistic internet environments.